GMaur/r4-automator/README.md

 ### Out of scope

 Note: This project is open to contributions.
-If you want to contribute with ideas or pull, feel free
+If you want to contribute with ideas or pull requests (PRs), feel free to go ahead.

 It is currently out of scope: